yaronf/I-D/STAR/draft-ietf-acme-star.md

 attribute to true in the auto-renewal object of the meta field inside the Directory object:

-- allow-certificate-get (optional, boolean): If this field is present and set to true, the server allows GET requests to star-certificate URLs.
+- allow-certificate-get (optional, boolean): If this field is present and set to true, the server allows GET (and HEAD) requests to star-certificate URLs.

-A client states its will to access the issued star-certificate via unauthenticated GET by adding an allow-certificate-get attribute to the auto-renewal object of its Order and setting it to true.
+A client states its desire to access the issued star-certificate via unauthenticated GET by adding an allow-certificate-get attribute to the auto-renewal object of the payload of its newOrder request and setting it to true.

-- allow-certificate-get (optional, boolean): If this field is present and set to true, the client requests the server to allow unauthenticated GET to the star-certificate associated with this Order.
+- allow-certificate-get (optional, boolean): If this field is present and set to true, the client requests the server to allow unauthenticated GET (and HEAD) to the star-certificate associated with this Order.

 If the server accepts the request, it MUST reflect the attribute setting in the resulting Order object.

+Note that even when the use of unauthenticated GET has been agreed, the server MUST also allow POST-as-GET requests to the star-certificate resource.

 ## Computing notBefore and notAfter of STAR Certificates
 {: #computing-effective-cert-lifetime}

-We define "nominal renewal date" the point in time when a new short-term certificate for a given STAR Order is due.
-It is a multiple of the Order's auto-renewal lifetime that starts with the issuance of the first short-term certificate and is upper-bounded by the Order's auto-renewal end-date ({{fignrd}}).
+We define "nominal renewal date" as the point in time when a new short-term certificate for a given STAR Order is due.
+Its cadence is a multiple of the Order's auto-renewal lifetime that starts with the issuance of the first short-term certificate and is upper-bounded by the Order's auto-renewal end-date ({{fignrd}}).

 ~~~
     T      - STAR Order's auto-renewal lifetime